neil-ca-moore/neil-ca-moore.github.io/_posts/2014-11-19-vector-append.markdown

 So that's why you cannot insert a vector into a vector!
 If I had the characterise the reasons, I'd say:

 1. Overly dogmatic library design.
-Really, there should be a function to just insert a vector.
+In my uneducated opinion, there should just be a function to insert a vector.
 It's possible.
 It's useful.
 2. When working in combination with templates, overload resolution cannot resolve functions with the same number of parameters properly.
 That is a problem "concepts" is designed to solve.
-Concepts is a candidate for a future version of C++, and after writing this I understand why it needs to be included in the language.
+[Concepts](http://en.wikipedia.org/wiki/Concepts_%28C%2B%2B%29) is a candidate for a future version of C++, and after writing this I begin to understand why it needs to be included in the language.

 If you have any corrections or something else to say please leave a comment.